crunchynewt/traveller-rpg-combat/README.md

 This repository uses `uv` for managing Python environments and dependencies.
 Ensure it is installed.

+# Documentation

+The Documentation is available live at - **https://crunchynewt.github.io/traveller-rpg-combat/**

+It is built from the `docs` folder on the `main` and hosted on GitHub Pages.

 # Repo Structure

 - `notebooks` contain Jupyter notebooks for analysis and exploration and prototypes.